-The criteria Avista initially proposed for selecting customers for participation in the pilot program was one of the key areas of concern for AARP.
-AARP's understanding is that customers selected for the pilot would be comprised of the following groups: (1) where safety is an issue; or (2) customers with two or more field collection visits or two or more disconnections in the previous 12 months.3 AARP supports Avista's decision to exclude CARES customers.
+AARP claims that the criteria Avista utilizes to select customers for participation in the pilot program was one of the key areas of concern for AARP in the original Application.
+AARP's understanding is that customers selected for the pilot would be comprised of the following groups: (1) where safety is an issue; or (2) customers with two or more field collection visits or two or more disconnections in the previous 12 months.2 AARP understands that Avista has agreed to exclude CARES customers.